ronilumpo/COMPSE200_L/README.md

 To run tests:
  1. Clone the repository to a local folder.
  2. Open console in this folder
+ 3. Run command "npm init" to initialize node.js
+ 4. Run command "npm install" to install dependencies
- 3. Type in "npm run coverage"
+ 5. Type in "npm run coverage" to run the tests

-After running the command, you will receive information about the tests.
+After running the "npm run coverage" command, you will receive information about the tests.
 The information includes passing and failing of the tests and a test coverage report.

 Source code folder contains a separate license file that must **NOT** be removed under any circumstances!